nicdiratz/Binary-clock/README.md

 # Binary-clock
-This Binary clock is a project from software to hardware for a binary counting clock.
-Hours will be am and pm and seconds will be counted in Hexadecimal.
+This Binary clock is a project from software to hardware for a binary counting clock (12h).
+The first 4 leds are for the hours (12h) the second